z4kn4fein/stashbox/docs/usage/service-resolution.md

 **Bind to parameter**: it has the same functionality as the [Dependency attribute](usage/service-resolution?id=attributes) on a constructor or method parameter, enables the named resolution.

-**Bind to property/field**: it has the same functionality as the [Dependency attribute](usage/service-resolution?id=attributes); it enables the injection of the given property/field.
+**Bind to property / field**: it has the same functionality as the [Dependency attribute](usage/service-resolution?id=attributes); it enables the injection of the given property / field.

 ?> There are more overloads [available](configuration/registration-configuration?id=dependency-configuration).